allenai/robustnav/README.md

     -et rnav_pointnav_vanilla_rgb_resnet_ddppo_clean
 ```

+Checkpoints over the course of training will be stored under `storage/robothor-pointnav-rgb-resnetgru-ddppo/checkpoints/` and tensorboard logs will be stored under `storage/robothor-pointnav-rgb-resnetgru-ddppo/tb/`.

 To see commands used to train the navigation agents considered in the paper, see `train_navigation_agents.sh`

 ## 💪 Evaluating A Pre-Trained Agent